 And taking a day trip to Uji in Kyoto Prefecture is easy peasy, especially when you take one of the Kyoto to Uji trains.
 You can get to Uji from Kyoto in less than half an hour!

 I hope you enjoyed reading my post about Uji, Japan.
 It is one of the best off-the-beaten-path cities in Japan.
-Let me know in the comments if you are visiting Uji and what you will include in the Uji itinerary.
+Let me know in the comments if you are visiting Uji and if you enjoyed the sites in this Uji itinerary.

 Introduction to Japan